-In 2009 John Wilson was appointed as Principal Guest Conductor of the RTÉ Concert Orchestra.
-Born in Gateshead on Tyneside in 1972, John Wilson studied composition and conducting at the Royal College of Music.
-He graduated in 1995, winning all the major conducting prizes and the coveted Tagore Gold Medal for the most outstanding student.
+Born in Gateshead on Tyneside in 1972, Wilson studied composition and conducting at the Royal College of Music, where he won all the major conducting prizes and the coveted Tagore Gold Medal for the most outstanding student.
 He has since established an enviable reputation as a conductor, arranger and scholar, and is recognised internationally as an expert in the fields of light music, jazz and music for screen.

 Proinnsías Ó Duinn